RedX1000/OpenLogger/README.md

 ### Autocapture
 * Clues can be autocaptured by clicking on the lock (Closed == On, Open == Off).
 * This is turned off by default.
 Click the lock to enable it.
 * Be careful when obfuscating details in the clue window, more specifically "Current Reward Value: X" coins and "Reroll Reward ( X )".
+* List of things to not hover over below at Additional Info.
 * Easy way to fix a misread is to disable autocapture and rolling back and recapturing it.
 * If items are not read when capturing, it is most likely caused by icons loading in.
 Manually reroll and the clue should be automatically recaptured.
 Sorry slow internet peoples 😔.
 I'll add a manual sleep delay in settings later.
 * In the event of a double-read, pause Autocapture, rollback, and open the next casket, then re-enable autocapture.